AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/tools-learn-more.md

 Tools learn more section

 ### Use Case
-Produces an aditional link for aditional information.
+Provides the ability to include aditional link for aditional information.

 ### Variables
 ~~~